One issue with using global equity markets to make forex trading decisions is figuring out which leads which.

 Since the turn of the century, the Dow Jones Industrial Average and the Nikkei 225, the Japanese stock index, have been moving together like lovers on Valentine’s Day, falling and rising at the same time.Also notice that sometimes one index leads, rallying or dropping first before being followed by the other index.

-You could say that stock markets in the world generally move in the same direction.
+It doesn’t happen every single time, but you could say that stock markets in the world generally move in the same direction.